Surviving college is a challenge of its own.

 Thankfully there are much easier ways you can earn some money online.
 You can do them part-time while studying without messing up your college timetable.
 And earn a lot more than most other demeaning part-time jobs.

-In this post, I’ll share with you a few different ways students can earn money online.
+In this post, I’ll share with you a few different ways students can earn money online with minimum experience.

 1. Become an Essay Writer